 From 1st September 2015, Ofsted began inspecting childminders and other early years practitioners to assess how well they actively promote British values, and for that reason, this subject has become a hot topic of conversation.

-What are British values and how do I promote them?
+What are Fundamental British Values and how do I promote them?

 - Democracy – Children are learning democracy all of the time and is facilitated by adults.
 They express their views during discussions.